geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 #### Search toolbar: Finding datasets and loading them as `ImageCollections`

-To query the [GEE data catalog](https://code.earthengine.google.com/datasets/), you can enter key words into the search toolbar at the top of the code editor.
+To query the <a href="https://code.earthengine.google.com/datasets/" target="_blank">GEE data catalog</a>, you can enter key words into the search toolbar at the top of the code editor.

 For practice, let's load some imagery into the code editor.
 We are going to search for and import the **Landsat Top of the Atmosphere (TOA) Reflectance Collection 1 Tier 1** product.
   - To do this, go to the *Search* toolbar and type in **Landsat 8 tier 1 TOA**.